Sonic CD: In 2009, independent programmer Christian Whitehead produced a proof-of-concept video of a remastered version of Sonic CD, using his Retro Engine, running on iOS. Sega released this version in December 2011 for Android, iOS, PlayStation 3, and Xbox 360, and later in January 2012 for Windows via Steam with assistance from BlitWorks in the PC and console ports. The remaster features enhancements such as widescreen graphics, fine-tuned collision detection to make time traveling more consistent, refined visuals and frame rate for Special Stages, the option for spin dash physics from Sonic the Hedgehog 2, both the Japanese and North American soundtracks, the ability to unlock Tails as a playable character, and achievement and trophy support. Whitehead designed two original stages, but they were excluded as Sega wanted to keep the game faithful to the original release. The remaster was not released on the Wii as it exceeded the WiiWare download size. It was included in the 2022 compilation Sonic Origins, which removed voice lines for Sonic and Amy. Amy and Knuckles also became selectable characters in a later update to Origins.Reception

-The gameplay was also widely praised.
+The gameplay was widely praised.
 EGM admired the diverse levels and felt the time travel added depth.
 Electronic Games wrote that Sonic CD played as well as previous Sonic games, and that the time travel—coupled with large levels rich with secrets and Super Mario Kart-like special stages—added replayability.
-Sega Pro also noted the expanded environments and the replay value travel added by the time travel, writing that "the more you play Sonic CD the better it gets", but felt the game was too easy.
+Sega Pro also noted the expanded environments and the replay value travel added by the time travel, writing that "the more you play Sonic CD the better it gets", but felt it was too easy.
 In its debut issue, Sega Magazine said Sonic CD was "potentially a classic".
 GameSpot singled out the "interesting level design and the time-travelling gameplay" as a major selling point, saying it provided a unique take on the classic Sonic formula.

 Critics wrote that Sonic CD was one of the best Sega CD games.
 Electronic Games called it a must-have, and Sega Pro said it was "brilliant", imaginative and worth more than its price.
 Destructoid described it as "a hallmark of excellence", creative, strange, and exciting, and said that "to miss Sonic CD would be to miss some of the franchise's best".

 Reception to later versions of Sonic CD varied.
 GameSpot considered the 1996 Windows version inferior, criticizing its technical performance and "tedious and monotonous" gameplay.
 The reviewer wrote that "those who have played Sonic on a Sega game system will find nothing new here" and that it was not worth its $50 price.
 Reviews of the version in Sonic Gems Collection were favorable.
 IGN remembered Sonic CD as one of the best things about the Sega CD and called it a standout for the compilation, and a major selling point.
 Eurogamer wrote: "Rejoice for Sonic CD...
 Just don't rejoice for anything else [in Sonic Gems Collection], because it's mostly rubbish."
 According to Metacritic, the 2011 console version received "generally favorable reviews", while the iOS version received "universal acclaim".
 Sonic CD is frequently named among the best Sonic games and platform games.
 In 1997, EGM named it the 17th best console game of all time, citing the bonus levels and animated intro.